Violence Prevention Advocate Randy Brown talks to the WVPI

 The modern American active school shooter/bomber era was established on April 20, 1999 in Littleton, Colorado at Columbine High School where Randy and his wife Judy's two children, Aaron and Brooks, were enrolled.
 Randy and Judy came very close to losing both of their children at Columbine.

 Aaron was seated in the cafeteria at the moment when two propane bombs planted there by the killers was set to explode.
 Thankfully, both failed to detonate, sparing Aaron and countless hundreds more innocent lives on that awful day when 13 innocents were shot dead by the killers who went into active shooter mode after their bombs failed to explode.

-Meantime, Brooks was standing outside as he saw one of the killers pull into the high school's parking lot.
+Minutes earlier, Brooks stood outside as he saw one of the killers pull into the high school's parking lot.
 Brooks walked up to the domestic terrorist masking as a fellow senior.
-After Brooks pointed out he had just missed a major exam, the son-to-be mass murderer said "Brooks I like you now.
+After Brooks pointed out he had just missed a major exam with weeks to graduation, the soon-to-be mass murderer said "Brooks I like you now.
 Get out of here.
 Go home."
 Thankfully, Brooks did leave campus.
 As Brooks was walking he heard gunshots coming from the school, and shortly thereafter he called the police.